ansible/awx/docs/capacity.md

 Often times Ansible workloads can be fairly CPU-bound.
 In these cases, sometimes reducing the simultaneous workload allows more tasks to run faster and reduces the average time-to-completion of those jobs.

-Just as the Tower `mem_capacity` algorithm uses the amount of memory needed per-fork, the `cpu_capacity` algorithm looks at the amount of CPU resources is needed per fork.
+Just as the AWX `mem_capacity` algorithm uses the amount of memory needed per-fork, the `cpu_capacity` algorithm looks at the amount of CPU resources is needed per fork.
 The baseline value for this is `4` forks per core.
 The algorithm itself looks like this:

     cpus * fork_per_cpu